bd-R/bdchecks/README.md

 - Add more DC with multiple targets and different flags.
 - Implement filtering method for flags (add flag to DC result).
 - Document.
+- Add info about not performed data checks to DCresult.